Real pinor bundles and real Lipschitz structures

 \section{Abstract}

-{We obtain the topological obstructions to existence of a bundle of irreducible real Clifford modules over a pseudo-Riemannian manifold $(M,g)$ of arbitrary dimension and signature and prove that bundles of Clifford modules are associated to so-called real Lipschitz structures.
-The latter give a generalization of spin structures based on certain groups which we call real Lipschitz groups.
-In the fiberwise-irreducible case, we classify the latter in all dimensions and signatures.
-As a simple application, we show that the supersymmetry generator of eleven-dimensional supergravity in ``mostly plus'' signature can be interpreted as a global section of a bundle of irreducible Clifford modules if and {\em only if} the underlying eleven-manifold is orientable and spin.}
+{Let $(M,g)$ be a pseudo-Riemannian manifold of arbitrary dimension and signature.
+We prove that there exist mutually quasi-inverse equivalences between the groupoid of weakly faithful real pinor bundles on $(M,g)$ and the groupoid of weakly faithful real Lipschitz structures on $(M,g)$, from which follows that every bundle of weakly faithful real Clifford modules is associated to a real Lipschitz structure.
+The latter gives a generalization of spin structures based on certain groups which we call real Lipschitz groups.
+In the irreducible case, we classify real Lipschitz groups in all dimensions and signatures.
+Using this classification and the previous correspondence we obtain the topological obstruction to existence of a bundle of irreducible real Clifford modules over a pseudo-Riemannian manifold $(M,g)$ of arbitrary dimension and signature.
+As a direct application of the previous results, we show that the supersymmetry generator of eleven-dimensional supergravity in ``mostly plus'' signature can be interpreted as a global section of a bundle of irreducible Clifford modules if and {\em only if} the underlying eleven-manifold is orientable and spin.}